combust/mleap/README.md

 import ml.combust.mleap.spark.SparkSupport._
 import resource._

+// Optionally yield from here to get the try back from serializing
-for(modelFile <- managed(BundleFile("jar:file:/tmp/simple-spark-pipeline.zip"))) {
+// The try will indicate if serialization was successful for(modelFile <- managed(BundleFile("jar:file:/tmp/simple-spark-pipeline.zip"))) {
   pipeline.writeBundle.
     // save our pipeline to a zip file
     // we can save a file to any supported java.nio.FileSystem save(modelFile)
+}
 ```

 Spark pipelines are not meant to be run outside of Spark.
 They require a DataFrame and therefore a SparkContext to run.
 These are expensive data structures and libraries to include in a project.
 With MLeap, there is no dependency on Spark to execute a pipeline.
 MLeap dependencies are lightweight and we use fast data structures to execute your ML pipelines.